 The MedWand is engineered to capture and deliver accurate stethoscope sounds.
 To make the most of it:

-Use high‑quality headphones (over‑ear or low‑frequency‑response earbuds) for clearer playback.
+Use quality headphones (over-ear, in-ear, or on-ear style with low-frequency response) for clearer playback.

 Ensure a snug fit so external noise is minimized.